DEWNR/eslint-config-envsa/README.md

 ## Usage

+This package will create the following 3 initial config files during installation:

+* eslint.config.js
+* prettier.config.js
+* stylelint.config.js

+If the config file exists already, it won't create/replace the file.

-Now add the config to either your `package.json`:
+If you want to config manually, please add the config to either your `package.json`:

 ```json
 {